0xArina/text-based-Escape-a-Room/README.md

-Download and open EscapeRoom.html file to play it in browser <br>
+Download and open EscapeRoom.html file to play it in your browser <br>
 ![](escape.png)